Lisa LeBlanc: 2014–2021: Why You Wanna Leave, Runaway Queen? and extended plays

 In 2014, LeBlanc released Highways, Heartaches and Time Well Wasted, an English EP, which debuted at number seven on the Canadian Albums Chart, selling 3,400 copies.
+She was also nominated for two Félix Awards that year as well as the SOCAN Songwriting Prize the following year.

-Why You Wanna Leave, Runaway Queen?, LeBlanc's third album, which includes both French and English titles including a thrash-folk cover of Motörhead's classic heavy metal song "Ace of Spades", was released on September 30, 2016.
+She released her second studio album, Why You Wanna Leave, Runaway Queen?, on September 30, 2016.
+The album included both French and English titles, including a thrash-folk cover of Motörhead's classic heavy metal song "Ace of Spades".
+It peaked at eight on the Canadian Albums Chart, becoming her third top 10 record in a row.
 The album was shortlisted for the 2017 Polaris Music Prize.
+It also earned LeBlanc her second Juno Award nomination for Contemporary Roots Album of the Year.
+The album also earned LeBlanc four nominations at the Félix Awards and a nomination for Contemporary Singer at the Canadian Folk Music Awards.